Simply Business homepage

 How Does Workers' Comp Affect a Tax Return?

-Do You Have to Pay Taxes on Workers' Comp?
+Do You Typically Pay Taxes on Workers' Comp?

-The short answer is: generally, no - an individual who receives workers’ compensation benefits does not have to pay taxes on the money.
+The short answer is: generally, no; an individual who receives workers’ comp benefits does not usually have to pay taxes on the compensation they receive.

-That’s because when you’re injured on the job and miss work as a result of it, any benefits you receive for lost wages are at a reduced rate from your normal pay.
-Therefore, the IRS claims it would be unfair to require injured workers' to pay taxes on these benefits.
+That’s because when you’re injured on the job and can’t work as a result of it, any monetary benefits you receive for lost wages are at a reduced rate from your normal pay.
+Therefore, the IRS has deemed it unfair to require injured workers to pay taxes on those benefits.

-However, there may be a special case where an employee is required to pay a workers’ compensation tax.
+There may be a special case where an employee is required to pay workers’ comp taxes.
 For example, lost wage benefits may be taxed under certain circumstances.
-If the employee is receiving federal Social Security Disability Insurance (SSDI) income or Supplemental Security Income (SSI) on top of the lost wages benefits, then lost wages benefits are taxable.
-If an employee is not receiving these benefits, then workers' comp is not taxable.
+If the employee is receiving federal Social Security Disability Insurance (SSDI) income or Supplemental Security Income (SSI) in addition to the lost wages benefits, then lost wages benefits may be taxable.
+If an employee is not receiving those benefits, then workers' comp is typically not taxable.

 Are Taxes Taken Out of Workers' Comp?

 No, taxes are not normally deducted from workers' compensation payments.
-As I mentioned previously, under most normal circumstances, workers' compensation payments are tax-free income for disabled individuals who are unable to work on a temporary or permanent basis.
+Under most normal circumstances, workers' compensation payments are generally tax-free income for disabled individuals who are unable to work on a temporary or permanent basis.

-According to the IRS, workers' comp settlements under federal law do not qualify as taxable income.
-Compensation from workers' comp earned from on-the-job injuries or illnesses are fully tax-exempt.
+According to the IRS, workers' comp settlements under federal law don’t qualify as taxable income.
+Compensation from workers' comp earned from on-the-job injuries or illnesses are usually fully tax-exempt.

-However, if an injured worker receives punitive damages from a settlement then those amounts are taxable under IRS rules.
+However, if an injured worker receives punitive damages from a settlement, for example, then those amounts may be taxed under IRS rules.

-Even in the unfortunate event of death resulting from an occupational injury, next of kin who receive the settlement payout on behalf of the employee who was fatally injured would not have to pay taxes on the payout.
+Even in the unfortunate event of death resulting from an occupational injury, the next of kin who receive the settlement payout on behalf of the employee who was fatally injured typically are not required to pay workers’ comp taxes.

 If you’re a business owner, the premiums you pay for workers' compensation insurance are tax-deductible expenses.
-So you may want to keep track of your premium payments and include them at tax time.
+So it’s important to keep track of your premium payments and include them at income tax time.

-In general, when insurance is deemed “ordinary and necessary,” you can deduct the cost of premiums.
+Generally, if insurance is deemed ordinary and necessary for your business or trade, the premium costs can be deducted.
 An “ordinary” cost is an expense common for your particular industry.
-A “necessary” cost is an expense considered helpful and appropriate for your business. workers' compensation insurance falls into these categories.
+A “necessary” cost is an expense considered helpful and appropriate for your business.
+Workers' compensation insurance falls into those categories.

 Workers' Compensation Insurance: How Do I Get It?

-If you don’t already have workers' compensation insurance, choosing the coverage for your small business may seem like a daunting task, but we can help you get started with a couple of tips:
+If you don’t already have workers' compensation insurance, choosing the coverage for your small business may seem like a daunting task, but we can help you get started.

 Get Insured in Under 10 Minutes